 The Phase Locked Loop synthesizer consists of a VCO, an asynchronous divider chain, a phase detector with charge pump and a loop filter and is fully implemented on-chip.
 The VCO is including spiral inductors and varactor diodes.
-The tuning range of the VCO guarantee over production spread and the specified temperature range is 820 and 860MHz.
-The oscillator signal is fed both to the synthesiser divider chain and to the downconverting mixer.
-In case of operation in the 400 to 440MHz range the signal is divided by two before it is fed to the Mixer.
-Depending on whether high- or low-side injection of the local oscillator is used, the receiving frequency ranges are 810 to 840MHz and 840 to 870MHz or 400 to 420MHz and 420 to 440MHz - see also Section 3.4.
+The tuning range of the VCO was designed to guarantee over production spread and the specified temperature range a receive frequency range between 300 and 340 MHz depending on whether high- or low-side injection of the local oscillator is used.
+The oscillator signal is fed both to the synthesiser divider chain and to a divider that is dividing the signal by 2 before it is applied to the downconverting mixer.
+Local oscillator high side injection has to be used for receive frequencies between approximately 300 and 320 MHz, low side injection for receive frequencies between 320 and 340MHz - see also Section 3.4.
 To be able to switch between two different frequency channels a divider ratio of either 32 or 32.25 can be selected via the FSEL-Pin.